Mostafa-HEH/alx-higher_level_programming/0x0A-python-inheritance/README.md

 - Task 4: Write a function that returns True if the object is an instance of a class that inherited (directly or indirectly) from the specified class ; otherwise False.
 - Task 5: Write an empty class BaseGeometry.
 - Task 6: add public instance area.
-- Task 7: add public instance integer_validator
+- Task 7: add public instance integer_validator.
+- Task 8: Write a class Rectangle that inherits from BaseGeometry (7-base_geometry.py).